 Best Waffle Weave: Mia's Dream Cotton Dish Towels

 The Mia’s Dream kitchen towel's honeycomb design makes it lightweight, breathable, and absorbent.
 The waffle weave is known for being lint-free and soft on glassware.
 So, bring out the fine dishes and glasses.
 While 100 percent cotton towels can’t make cleaning up enjoyable, they will make it efficient.
-These towels come in a variety of colors that are made from non-toxic dyes.
+These towels come in a variety of colors.
 The size, 13 x 28 inches, is just right for many jobs in the kitchen.
 The towels have a hanging loop to make drying and storage easy.

 Best Multipurpose: Harringdons Kitchen Dish Towels